 - The building has the greatest number of stories in the world

 - It ranks second highest in the world with the highest outdoor observation deck

 - It has the highest occupied floors in the world

-- It holds record for the tallest elevator in the world
+- It holds the record for the tallest elevator in the world

-With so many wonders and astounding facts of this spectacle, here we present a few lesser known facts of this monument that in many ways defines the technological advancement of mankind and also the living standard of one of the finest places to visit – Dubai.
+With so many wonders and astounding facts of this spectacle, here we present a few lesser-known facts about this monument that in many ways defines the technological advancement of mankind and also the living standard of one of the finest places to visit – Dubai.

-8.946,000 litres is the daily water supply at Burj Khalifa.
-One of the interesting facts of the functioning of the world’s tallest building is that the water condensation that occurs from the AC unit in a year can fill twenty Olympic size swimming pools.
+8. 946,000 liters is the daily water supply at Burj Khalifa.
+One of the interesting facts about the functioning of the world’s tallest building is that the water condensation that occurs from the AC unit in a year can fill twenty Olympic size swimming pools.
 This water is recycled and used for irrigation of the landscape.

 11. The tip of the Burj Khalifa sphere can be seen from a radius of 95 Kilometers.

 12. The concrete used to build Burj Khalifa weighed something that was equivalent to 100,000 elephants, besides 39,000 tonnes of steel rebar was put to use.

 13. The tower rests on an artificial lake that surrounds the building offering a breathtaking view of the area.